Hey, want to hear a happy story?

 - Check in regularly with your partner about the relationship.
 Don’t wait for hardship or conflict to re-evaluate your relationship dynamics–it works a lot better when you do it from a place of emotional stability and focus!
 Take some time every now and again (perhaps once a month) to review the relationship.
 What are your individual and shared needs?
 Are they still being met?
 How?
 Taking time together to ponder these questions will help you to grow your relationship without the unfortunate impetus of fighting.

 - Be mindful of backgrounds, both individual and cultural.
 This works alongside #3 and #12.
 If there are things you both do differently, try to understand why those differences exist.
-Examples: I can get annoyed when Anna starts catastrophizing about finances, but I keep in mind that my childhood was a lot more financially stable than hers.
-Anna used to get offended when I would say ‘no thank you’ to material gifts she wanted to offer–this is because Anna demonstrates love/affection through material wealth, whereas I take more of a minimalist approach.
+Examples: I can get annoyed when Avi starts catastrophizing about finances, but I keep in mind that my childhood was a lot more financially stable than theirs.
+Avi used to get offended when I would say ‘no thank you’ to material gifts they wanted to offer–this is because Avi demonstrates love/affection through material wealth, whereas I take more of a minimalist approach.
 And so on.
 Love will strengthen in understanding!

 - Cultivate a sense of wonder.
 Wonder for your partner, for yourself, for your relationship.
 One of the most cited reasons for breakups is boredom–but you cannot get bored with something that awes you senseless.
 Don’t let anything become ordinary; take nothing for granted.
 Treat it all as miracle.
 Because it is.
 The mathematical chances of you or your partner existing are so slim as to be negligible, and the chances of you both meeting and forming a relationship are even moreso.
 Meditate on the impossibility that is the both of you, and you’ll come to feel more grateful in no time–and in the end, gratitude is the thing that will outlast everything else.